How to Wash and Re-Waterproof a Rain Jacket

 Can you put a waterproof jacket in the washing machine?

 Wondering how to wash your waterproof jacket?
-Contrary to popular opinion, it's fine to put your water-repellent and waterproof jackets in the washing machine.
+Contrary to popular opinion, it's fine to put water-repellent and waterproof jackets in the washing machine.
 This won't impact their waterproofing and may actually enhance its effectiveness, by eliminating any contaminants that interfere with how well it works.
 The important thing to note, however, is that you should always put your waterproofs on a gentle 30-degree wash and rinse cycle.
 Avoid placing any normal laundry in the drum of the washing machine alongside your waterproof clothes, as oils that escape from your other clothes can actually make your rain gear dirtier!
 If running waterproof garments through the machine in order to re-proof them, you'll also want to limit the wash cycle to just a couple of items.

 What washing liquid or detergent to wash a waterproof jacket with?